Drug Information Services

 • Knowing the most appropriate reference to utilise in dfferent cases is equally important.

-As you start answering more complex enquiries, you may realise the resources provide conflicting answers.
+As you begin to answer more complex inquiries, you may encounter instances where resources provide conflicting answers.

-• For example, the use of a particular drug in pregnancy is often a risk-benefit decision taken by the prescriber.
+• For example, the use of a particular drug in pregnancy often requires a risk-benefit assessment by the prescribing physician.

 Important Functions